jonathanrbelanger-lang/plse_v2/README.md

 # Python Latent Space Explorer (PLSE) v2.0

-PLSE v2.0 is a completely redesigned synthetic code generation engine for creating high-quality, instruction-tuned datasets for Large Language Model (LLM) training.
+PLSE v2.0 is a modern synthetic code generation engine designed to create a high-quality, instruction-tuned dataset for training code-intelligent Large Language Models (LLMs).

-This project is the result of a critical analysis of a prior script, rebuilt from the ground up to address foundational flaws and establish a robust, scalable, and extensible architecture.
-It moves beyond a small set of static examples to a powerful combinatorial system capable of generating thousands of unique and valid code snippets.
+This project moves beyond scraping public code repositories.
+Instead, it treats the training dataset as a first-class product, engineered from the ground up to be **pedagogical, architecturally sound, and diverse**.
+The goal is to train LLMs that don't just write code, but understand how to write *good* code.

-## Key Features
+## Core Architecture

-This version represents a fundamental architectural overhaul, focusing on quality, scalability, and developer experience.
+The engine is built on a flexible, combinatorial, and modular architecture.

-*   **Combinatorial Generation**: Replaces a rigid template system with a flexible combinatorial engine.
-Patterns are defined with `binding_pools`, allowing for the on-the-fly generation of thousands of unique code variations from a single template.
+*   **Combinatorial Generation**: A powerful Jinja2-based rendering engine creates thousands of unique code snippets by combining variations from a single, well-structured pattern.
-*   **Modular, File-Based Patterns**: All pattern definitions are externalized into human-readable `.yaml` files located in the `patterns/` directory.
-The system is no longer monolithic, making it easy to add, modify, or remove patterns without touching the core Python code.
+*   **Modular YAML Patterns**: All patterns are defined as human-readable `.yaml` files in the `patterns/` directory.
+This makes the library easy to extend and maintain.
-*   **Multi-Stage Validation Pipeline**: A rigorous, fail-fast validation pipeline ensures the quality of every generated sample.
-It includes:
+*   **Multi-Stage Validation**: A rigorous pipeline ensures every generated sample is syntactically correct, stylistically compliant (PEP 8), and algorithmically sound via self-contained unit tests.
-    1.  **Syntax Validation**: Checks for basic syntactic correctness (`ast.parse`).
-    2.  **Style & Linting**: Enforces PEP 8 and catches simple errors (`flake8`).
-    3.  **Deep Code Analysis (Optional)**: Scans for "code smells" and deeper issues (`pylint`).
-    4.  **Safe Execution**: Executes the code in an isolated process with a timeout to prevent infinite loops from crashing the generator.
-*   **Robust Instruction Labeling**: The fragile, keyword-based pattern identification system has been completely removed.
-The new engine uses the exact bindings from the generation step to create a specific, accurate, and descriptive instruction for each code snippet, guaranteeing a perfect one-to-one mapping.
+*   **Robust Instruction Labeling**: A deterministic process creates a specific, accurate, and descriptive instruction for each code snippet, guaranteeing a perfect one-to-one mapping for instruction fine-tuning.
-*   **Critical Bug Fixes**: Corrects major architectural flaws from the original script, including implementing the unused `requires` field to handle imports and providing robust exception handling.

-## Project Structure

-The project is organized into a clean, modern Python package structure.

-plse_v2/
-├── patterns/ # Directory for all user-defined YAML pattern files │ └── algorithmic_sort.yaml
-├── src/
-│ └── plse/ # The main installable Python package
-│ ├── init.py
-│ ├── patterns.py # Core dataclasses (CombinatorialPattern, etc.)
-│ ├── registry.py # The dynamic PatternRegistry that loads YAML files
-│ ├── generator.py # The CombinatorialCodeGenerator engine
-│ └── validation.py # The multi-stage validation pipeline
-├── main.py # The main runnable script to generate a dataset └── pyproject.toml # Project metadata and dependencies

-code
-Code
-download
-content_copy
-expand_less
+## The Pattern Library: A Curriculum for Code Intelligence

+The heart of PLSE is its pattern library.
+Each pattern is a self-contained, runnable, and testable lesson designed to teach a specific concept.
+The library is structured as a comprehensive curriculum covering the breadth of modern Python development.

+### Current Pattern Categories:

+*   **Core Python & Standard Library:**
+    *   Fundamental data types (strings, lists, tuples)
+    *   Idiomatic control flow (loops, comprehensions)
+    *   Robust programming (functions, classes, error handling)
+    *   Standard library power tools (`collections`, `itertools`, `argparse`, `logging`)

+*   **Scientific Computing & Data Engineering:**
+    *   High-performance NumPy and SciPy (Hamiltonian simulation, parallel PSO)
+    *   Advanced data processing (NLP vocabulary building, memory-mapped datasets)
+    *   Physics-informed feature engineering

+*   **Machine Learning & MLOps:**
+    *   **PyTorch & PyTorch Lightning:** Best practices for building models (`nn.Module`), data pipelines (`LightningDataModule`), and full training workflows (`LightningModule`).
+    *   **Advanced Training:** Techniques like custom loss functions, learning rate schedulers, and gradient clipping.
+    *   **Evaluation & Reporting:** Generating classification reports, confusion matrices, and performing statistical hypothesis tests.
+    *   **Deployment:** Serving models as a REST API with FastAPI.
+    *   **Project Setup:** Reproducible environment setup and dependency management.

+*   **Meta-Patterns:**
+    *   A unique category of patterns that teach the LLM the schema of the PLSE library itself, enabling it to assist in the creation of new patterns.

 ## Getting Started

 ### Prerequisites